tobistw/spc-web-client/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the SPC-WEB-CLIENT repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 There are also a number of node.js tools to initialize and test SPC-WEB-CLIENT.
 You must have node.js and